EVORA-project/evora-ontology/models/docs/IplcOrigin.md

 # Class: IPLC origin (IplcOrigin)

-_The IPLC area (Indigenous People and Local Communities) from which a physical item originates_
+_The IPLC area (Indigenous People and Local Communities) from which a physical item originates._